 In Christian Care Home, 2.37% of Patients had UTIs

 This datapoint measures the percentage of long-term residents who have had urinary tract infections.
 UTI's may be an indicator of a nursing home with worse hygiene protocols.
 Nevertheless, this metric can also be misleading for certain facilities due to varying reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication

 In Christian Care Home, 5.9% of Patients use Anti-Psychotic Medication

 This figure is an indication of the percentage of long-term patients receiving antipsychotic drugs.
 While antipsychotic drugs serve an important medical purpose, it is important to make sure these drugs are being used appropriately.
 In limited situations, increased usage of these drugs may indicate a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of long-term care residents who were administered antianxiety medication.
-These drugs are commonly prescribed to patients suffering from anxiety or depression.
+This indicates the percentage of residents prescribed antianxiety medications.
+These drugs are generally given to patients suffering from depression and anxiety.